vhpx/smart-argi/SECURITY.md

 ## Summary

 In summary, we appreciate any responsible assistance in improving the security of our systems and services.
-Working together, we can build a more robust and trusted experience for all Tuturuuu users.
-Please email <security@tuturuuu.com> to report any discovered vulnerabilities or with any questions.
+Working together, we can build a more robust and trusted experience for all RMIT Smart Agri users.
+Please email <security@smartagri.ai> to report any discovered vulnerabilities or with any questions.